 In both a letter to the County Executive and testimony to the Council during the public hearing, MCCC provided guidance to further the success of the new entity, specifically that it be publically funded and that the focus be on attracting employers to the county.

 Each year the County Executive proposes a budget and the County Council enacts it.
 MCCC provides oral and written testimony in the spring.

 The FY 2016 Operating Budget included an energy tax at the same level as FY 15 - an almost 100% increase from the taxes levied in 2010.
 The energy tax was passed in 2010 with the understanding that it would sunset in two years.
 Five years later, it is still intact and now represents the third highest source of tax generated revenue for the county.

 MCCC continues to urge the County Executive and the County Council to sunset this tax that adds to the cost of doing your business.
 See extensive testimony from 2015.

 The Capital Plan is done in six year cycles with amendments offered in the intervening years.

-For a full list of legislative action by the Montgomery County Council in 2015, click here
+For a full list of legislative action by the Montgomery County Council, click here

 For a full list of legislative action by the Montgomery County Council in 2014, click here